Major League Baseball Amateur Draft

 The draft was traditionally conducted by conference call from Major League Baseball headquarters in New York, NY.
 In 2007 and 2008, it was moved to Lake Buena Vista, FL.
 In 2009, it was moved to the MLB Network studios in Secaucus, NJ.
 There was a proposal to move the draft to Omaha, NE starting in 2020, to take advantage of the College World Series that were set to begin in the same city a few days later, but the College World Series were cancelled due to the Coronavirus pandemic, and the draft - shortened to five rounds - was held by video conference call instead, and a month later.
-Starting in 2021, as discussed above, MLB decided to have the draft held as part of the All-Star Game festivities, in the host city, which was Denver, CO.
-This also meant that the draft would now be held in mid-July and not in early June.
+Starting in 2021, as discussed above, MLB decided to have the draft held as part of the All-Star Game festivities, in the event's host city.

 The Official Baseball Rules govern which players are eligible for selection in the draft.
-These rules are detailed, but the basic eligibility criteria can be described as follows: Generally, a player is eligible for selection if the player is a resident of the United States or Canada and the player has never before signed a major league or minor league contract.
+These rules are detailed, but the basic eligibility criteria can be described as follows: Generally, a player is eligible for selection if he or she is a resident of the United States or Canada and the player has never before signed a major league or minor league contract.
 Residents of Puerto Rico and other territories of the United States are eligible for the draft.
 Also considered residents are players who enroll in a high school or college in the United States, regardless of where they are from originally.

 Certain groups of players are ineligible for selection, generally because they are still in school.
 The basic categories of players eligible to be drafted are:

 - High school players, if they have graduated from high school and have not yet attended college or junior college;